MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 ## Manage bot variables

-After you've created a bot variable, you can see where it is first defined as well as what other topics are using it.
-This can be useful if you're working on a [newly imported bot](authoring-export-import-bots.md), or if you have multiple variables and [complex topic branching](authoring-create-edit-topics.md#branch-based-on-a-condition).
+After you've created a bot variable, you can see where it is first defined and what other topics are using it.
+This can be useful if you're working on a new bot, or if you have multiple variables and [complex topic branching](authoring-create-edit-topics.md#branch-based-on-a-condition).

 **Go to the source of a bot variable's definition**